Sort The Court Strategy.Hub

 • Missing newly required documents

-• Incorrect approval/denial stamp
+• Incorrect approval or denial stamp

 Beginner Correction Workflow

-1. Check required documents for the day
+1. Check required documents for the day.

-2. Scan expiration dates first
+2. Scan expiration dates first.

-4. Use Inspect Mode to lock in proof before denying or detaining
+4. Use Inspect Mode to lock in proof before denying or detaining.

 Mastering this loop alone eliminates most early penalties.